andrasq/node-q-then/README.md

 ## P.race( array )

 Create a new promise that will take on the value of the first promise in the array to be fulfilled or rejected.
+Non-thenables resolve to themselves.

 ## P.all( array )